Dobiasd/enterprython/why_you_want_formal_dependency_injection_in_python_too.md

-With larger, real-world dependency trees, the shown manual injection can become quite cumbersome, like the following example, creating a hypothetical `Controller`, shows:
+With larger, real-world dependency trees, the shown manual injection can become quite cumbersome, as the following example, creating a hypothetical `Controller`, shows:

 ```python
 some_repository = SomeRepository()